• Skip to main content

 • Chop into small pieces and mix into the chocolate bark.

-• Decorate your cakes with them, as I did my mulled wine cake.
+• Decorate your cakes with them, as I did my mulled wine cake, whole orange cake, or semolina almond cake.

 • Piquant little something to serve with an after-dinner drink or coffee.